black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 In mathematics, an infix is a mathematical operator that appears between its two operands.
 For example, 1 + 2 is an infix expression.

 To parse these expressions, you will need to map the symbols to relevant functions.
 Declare an infixToFunction variable, and assign it an empty object.

+# Step 65
+Object values do not have to be primitive types, like a string or a number.
+They can also be functions.

+Give your infixToFunction object a + property.
+That property should be a function that takes an x and y parameter and implicitly returns the sum of those two parameters.

+Because + is not alphanumeric, you'll need to wrap it in quotes for your property.